amzn/smoke-framework/README.md

 // Enable logging here

-let operationContext = ...
+let operationsContext = ...

 do {
-    try SmokeHTTP1Server.startAsOperationServer(
+    let smokeHTTP1Server = try SmokeHTTP1Server.startAsOperationServer(
         withHandlerSelector: createHandlerSelector(),
-        andContext: operationContext)
+        andContext: operationsContext)

+    try smokeHTTP1Server.waitUntilShutdownAndThen {
+        // TODO: Close/shutdown any clients or credentials that are part
+        //       of the operationsContext.
+    }
 } catch {
     Log.error("Unable to start Operation Server: '\(error)'") }
 ```

 You can now run the application and the server will start up on port 8080.
-The application will block in the `startAsOperationServer` call.
+The application will block in the
+`smokeHTTP1Server.waitUntilShutdownAndThen` call.
+When the server has been fully shutdown and has
+completed all requests, the closure provided to this call will be executed.
+In this closure you can close/shutdown
+any clients or credentials that were created on startup for the operations context.

 # Further Concepts